hypercurious/vga-controller/README.md

 # vga-controller
-Implementation of a VGA Controller in Verilog
+Implementation of a VGA Controller in Verilog on FPGA